Daniel Pennac

 After studying in Nice he became a teacher.
-He began to write for children, including his series "La Saga Malaussène", that tells the story of Benjamin Malaussène, a scapegoat, and his family in Belleville, Paris.
+He began to write for children, including his series "La Saga Malaussène", which tells the story of Benjamin Malaussène, a scapegoat, and his family in Belleville, Paris.
 In a 1997 piece for Le Monde, Pennac stated that Malaussène's youngest brother, Le Petit, was the son of Jerome Charyn's New York detective, Isaac Sidel.

 His writing style can be humorous and imaginative as in "La Saga Malaussène", or scholarly, as exemplified by the essay "Comme un roman."
 His comic Débauche, written jointly with Jacques Tardi, deals with unemployment.

 Literary awards

 In 1990 Pennac won the "Prix du Livre Inter" for La petite marchande de prose.
 His 1984 novel L'œil du loup was translated into English as Eye of the Wolf by Sarah Adams – later known as Sarah Ardizzone – and published by Walker Books in 2002; Adams won the biennial British Marsh Award for Children's Literature in Translation in 2005 for that work.
 In 2002 he won the Grinzane Cavour Prize.
 In 2007 Pennac won the Prix Renaudot for Chagrin d'école.
 He won the "Grand Prix Metropolis bleu" in 2008 for his complete work.
 In 2013 he received an honorary degree in pedagogy from the University of Bologna.

+In 2023 Pennac was the recipient of the Raymond Chandler Award.